 Or, you could print out these words on cards, cut them into 2 pieces, shuffle them all together and then find each card's match.
 For example, the word "laughter" would be cut into "laug" and "hter".
 To match the word pieces, your brain has to search through all of the positive information it has.
 So again, it helps you activate infrequently used regions of the brain — and activating them makes them stronger.

 Benefit finding involves thinking through and mentally listing all the positive things associated with a situation.
 For example, let’s say I lose my job.
 Although there may be negatives associated with this experience, there are also likely to be positives.
 I may have not really liked my boss or maybe now I can finally pursue another interest that I have been wanting to pursue.
-Of course, it can still be hard, but focusing on the positives makes it a bit easier.
+Of course, it can still be hard to think positive, but focusing on the positives makes everything a bit easier.

-There will be many times in life when we experience tough situations and tough emotions.
+Of course, there will be many times in life when we experience tough situations and tough emotions.
 When we find the benefits in these situations we can make them a bit more tolerable and may even be able to grow and learn new things we never could have imagined.
-Often times it is life's challenges that lead to truly rewarding opportunities.
+And often times it is life's challenges that lead to truly rewarding opportunities.
 When we remind ourselves of this we become capable of experiencing happiness, even when we are struggling.

 Some more tips of developing a positive personality

 Maybe your friend gives you a small gift, a colleague makes you laugh, or flowers fill your front yard in spring.
 These are just moments, and we could let the positive emotions that arise fade away... or we could savor them.

 When we learn to savor positive moments, we can more fully feel, enjoy, and extend our positive experiences.
 Savoring is a great way to develop a more positive attitude because positive events are more enjoyable.

 6. Practice Gratitude